-- 2:1 So you, my son, be strengthened by the grace that is in Christ Jesus.
-2 Also, the things that you have heard from me among many witnesses, commit the same to faithful men who will be competent to teach others also. - 3 You therefore are to endure hardship as a good soldier of Jesus Christ.
-4 No one serving as a soldier gets entangled in the affairs of civilian life; he wants to please the one who enlisted him.
-5 Further, if anyone competes in athletics, he is not crowned unless he competes according to the rules 6-the hardworking farmer should be the first to receive of the fruits.
-2 7 Ponder what I am saying; may the Lord indeed give you understanding in it all.3
+2:1 So you, my son, be strengthened by the grace that is in Christ Jesus.
+2 Also, the things that you have heard from me among many witnesses, commit the same to faithful men who will be competent to teach others also.4

+3 You therefore are to endure hardship as a good soldier of Jesus Christ.5 4 No one serving as a soldier gets entangled in the affairs of civilian life; he wants to please the one who enlisted him.
+5 Further, if anyone competes in athletics, he is not crowned unless he competes according to the rules.
+6 In order to work, the farmer must first receive the seeds.6 7 Ponder what I am saying; may the Lord indeed give you understanding in it all.7